PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 #####
 ```

-And we made a pyramid!
+And we made a half pyramid!